sagemath/trac_to_gh/Issue 9777.md

 # Issue 9777: Addition of LaTeX and better support of SI prefixes on units module

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9778

 Original creator: cousteau